rajivpant/daily-team-sync/README.md

 ## Scheduling Automatic Runs

-To run DailyTeamSync automatically at a scheduled time, you can use cron (on Unix-based systems) or Task Scheduler (on Windows).
+To run Daily Team Sync automatically at a scheduled time, you can use cron (on Unix-based systems) or Task Scheduler (on Windows).

 ### Using cron (Unix/Linux/macOS):